Drug-drug interactions tool

 tezacaftor/

 ivacaftor has been studied.
-Co-administration with ethinyl estradiol/
+Concomitant use with ethinyl estradiol/

 levonorgestrel increased ethinyl estradiol exposure (AUC) by 1.3-fold and levonorgestrel exposure by 1.2-fold.
 However, effects were not clinically significant.